SomethingNew71/MiniECUMaps/README.md

 # Classic Mini ECU Map
-## Bad Wolf Turbo Mini
+## Base Maps

 Welcome to the public record of the Bad Wolf Turbo Maps!
-This repository was created to track all changes done to my turbo map.
-This repo includes two base maps.
-One for the **Haltech 750 Elite** which is a compelete fuel injected map.
-And one for the **DTA Fast ECU** which is an ignition only map.
-Both are public and can be used to help you get a spring board to start your mapping on your own car.
+This repository was created to track all changes done to my base maps. **This repo includes 4 base maps.** All are public and can be used to help you get a spring board to start your mapping on your own car.

+* Haltech
+  * My Bad Wolf Turbo Map
+  * Base Version
+* Speeduino
+  * Base Version
+* MegaSquirt
+  * Base Version
+* Emerald K Series
+  * Base Version
+* DTAFast (Ignition Only)
+  * Base Version

-Before using you must understand these are **NOT PLUG AND PLAY**.
-Both maps will require you to bring your car and have it properly configured on a dyno to get the best and safest results.
+Before using you must understand these are **_NOT PLUG AND PLAY_**.

+All maps will require you to bring your car and have it properly configured on a dyno to get the best and safest results.
 After reading the below disclaimer the download links are located in each section below.

 **Please Read Disclaimer Before Using This Map! - [Disclaimer](#disclaimer)**